 - Scallions

-Peel the squash by lying it down on a flat surface, hold with one hand, and press firmly with the peeler.
-Peel in long strips.
-The skin of butternut squash can be hard to peel.
-I highly recommend using a good-quality sharp peeler to peel the butternut squash.
+- I highly recommend using a good-quality sharp peeler to peel the butternut squash.
 I prefer using a Y peeler, but a swivel peeler would also work.

 - The recipe comes together very quickly.
 Prep all your ingredients before getting started.
+This is called "mise en place".

-📖 Recipe
+📖 Recipe Card

-Thai Green Curry with Butternut Squash
+Vegetable Thai Green Curry (No Tofu)

 Ingredients

-- 1 red bell pepper, cut into ½-inch strips
+- 1 red bell pepper cut into ½-inch strips

-- 1 tablespoon fresh ginger, grated
+- 1 Tablespoon grated fresh ginger

-- 1 teaspoon coconut sugar
+- 1 teaspoon coconut sugar or regular

 - ¼ cup water